 Top 5 Free Asset Management Software Tools

 Asset management is one of the most common, mission-critical ITSM workflows.
-Efficiently handling requests for devices helps us to minimize internal admin costs as well as ensuring that our IT resources are deployed as effectively as possible.
+Efficiently handling requests for devices helps us to minimize internal admin costs.
+This ensures that our IT resources are deployed as effectively as possible.

-At the same time, we can improve experiences for service users by providing a centralized, accessible tool for submitting and managing requests.
+At the same time, we can improve experiences for service users with a centralized, accessible tool to submit and manage requests.

-Today, we’re checking out a range of options for open-source and free asset management software.
-Specifically, we’ll be picking out tools from different corners of the market, from off-the-shelf applications, to highly customizable and configurable solutions.
+Today, we’re checking out a range of open-source and free asset management software.
+We’ll be picking out tools from different corners of the market, from COTS applications, to highly customizable solutions.

 By the end, you’ll be able to make a fully informed decision about which option is right for you.